victorwss/flappy-bird-racing/README.md

 ## Tips

-Type "cheat()" in the browser console to unlock all the levels.
+Type `cheat();` in the browser console to unlock all the levels.
+Also, you might see the end by doing that.

 ## Known issues